corrinejiang/Job_Posting_Analysis/README.md

 In the following analysis, we will address the two key questions to tackle the problem:

-Markup : * Which job positions should we apply for when considering our skillsets?
+* Which job positions should we apply for when considering our skillsets?
     * What kind of differences exists between different data-related positions, such as data analyst, data scientist, and business analyst?
 * Which industry can we possibly target when searching for a job?
     * Which industry has the most demand for data-related positions?
     * Which industries have the highest similarity regarding the requirement of data-related positions so that we can target concurrently?